5 Best Pillows for Neck and Shoulder Pain: Top Picks for Restful Sleep

 Side Sleeper-Specific Features:

-• 5-inch height perfectly fills the gap between head and shoulder
+• Unique cube shape fills the space between your head and shoulder

 How to Choose a Pillow Based on Your Neck or Shoulder Discomfort